DataDog/hiring-engineers/answers.md

 ![IMAGE](https://raw.githubusercontent.com/sellarit9/hiring-engineers/master/IMAGE5.png)

 - **Key Value Point**
-  - **oo** With Datadog you will be able to see metrics from all aspects of the application.
+  -  With Datadog you will be able to see metrics from all aspects of the application.
 From UI, infrastructure, and down to the database.
 This is important because creating a high quality application with a valuable experience is not just dependent on the UI.
 All levels of the applications must be functioning correctly.

 **Day 2**